comboy/catcher/README.md

 Catcher
 ====

 Everytime you create a thread in ruby, you need to add some exception handling to know if something goes wrong (and what exactly went wrong).
-Similary when you do background processing unless you already use some bigger framework for this.
-And when you have multiple threads, each one doing something that may or may not succeed, that's where you really appreciate logging done well.
+Same when you do background processing, unless you are already using some bigger framework for this.
+This gem helps you with that.
+No fireworks, just makes you write fewer lines to catch and log an exception.

-This gem encapsulates pattern I use.
 First, somewhere in initialization you decide where to log:

     Catcher.setup_logger "shit_happens.log"

 Arguments are the same as for Logger.new.
+If you don't setup logger it defaults to STDOUT.

 Then in your classes:

     class Foo
       include Catcher::Logger

       def self.bar
-        log.info "gangnam style"
+        log.info "gangnam style" # wow, this gem is old end
-      end
     end